Pure Silk vs Mulberry Silk: Differences, Uses & Cost Compared

 The Mayfairsilk Difference: ✓ Grade 6A Mulberry silk (the highest quality available) Luxury Without Compromise: Free Next-Day Delivery on orders over £50 to the UK and €180/$180 to the EU/US.
 All taxes and duties calculated upfront—no surprise charges. |

-Quality Comparisons: Texture, Appearance & Feel
+Quality Differences: Texture, Appearance & Feel

 In appearance, mulberry silk gives a refined, even shimmer, while pure silk can range from matte to slightly textured depending on the silkworm species and its natural environment.